Do You Think You Have An Alcohol Problem?

 If you have any doubts about addiction, learn more on this page.
 Does it seem that your drinking is getting out of control?
-Age, race, sex, education, religion, and political or economic status does not mean anything to alcohol or alcoholism.
+Age, race, sex, education, religion, and political or economic status do not mean anything to alcohol or alcoholism.
 I say that addiction is both a disease and a sin.
 The world says it is a disease, and the church says it is a sin.
 I assume it is both yet leaning towards evil.

 Do you want some help?
 The first thing that you need to do to get sober or straight and to have a chance to break the chains of your addiction is to admit that you might have an alcohol problem or a drug problem in the first place before anything can move forward!

 Trust that God has a more effective and better plan for you than spending your time drinking or using drugs.
 This change happened to me with my alcohol problem when I hit bottom and asked God for His help, and He put the right people in my life to help me.
 You can also change your life with God’s help if you think you have a problem with alcohol and want to get help for yourself, as I did!
-I attended AA and NA in the early 1990s, and I wondered how does Alcoholics Anonymous compare with the Bible? ~ Bill Greguska
+I attended AA and NA in the early 1990s, and I wondered how Alcoholics Anonymous compares with the Bible. ~ Bill Greguska

 Here Are Some Helpful Links:

 - How does Alcoholics Anonymous compare with the Bible?

 - What does the Bible say about drinking alcohol moderately?